cmscoder/cmscoder/README.md

 🚀 About Me

 I'm a passionate Frontend Engineer with over 5 years of experience, dedicated to crafting intuitive, high-performance, and SEO-optimized web applications.
-My journey in development is driven by a desire to create impactful digital experiences that not only look great but also deliver measurable business results.
-I thrive in agile environments, constantly adapting to new technologies, and I leverage AI tools to enhance my development efficiency.
+Originally from Brazil, I lived in Portugal for almost 6 years, and I'm now happily based in Almería, Spain.
+I absolutely love living here, enjoying the beautiful beaches, the nearby Sierra Nevada for snow, engaging in various sports, and immersing myself in the rich Spanish culture.

-Beyond coding, I'm always eager to learn and explore new horizons in the tech world.
+My academic journey began with a Bachelor's degree in Librarianship from UFMG in Brazil, but my passion shifted to the programming world in 2019 in Lisbon, starting with the SheCodes workshop and then the Le Wagon bootcamp.
+I thrive in agile environments, constantly adapting to new technologies, and leverage AI tools to enhance my development efficiency.
+Beyond coding, I have a deep love for travel, exploring different cultures, and embracing new technologies.

 💻 My Tech Stack
 <div align="left">